Agyolchu/cloudant_aiportdb/README.md

         http://yourhost:1989/
         "yourhost" is the address of your host.
 E.g. http://127.0.0.1:1989/
 ###### How to enter parameters:
-    Below page will be open as soon as you will enter to application:
+    Below form will be open as soon as you will enter to application:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/22753949/55488218-e6f86180-562f-11e9-9d17-9c8742d5b559.png" width="350" title="Image">